MORTGAGE RATES TODAY IN IDAHO

 Key Points

-• Mortgage rates in Idaho have seen significant fluctuations, peaking at 7.96% in 2000 and dropping to 5.78% by 2003, with rates staying below historical highs in recent years.
+• Mortgage rates in Idaho have seen significant fluctuations, with rates staying below historical highs in recent years.

-• Rates are influenced by economic factors like the federal funds rate, inflation, and unemployment, along with consumer factors such as credit score and down payment.
+• Rates are influenced by economic factors such as the federal funds rate, inflation, and unemployment, along with consumer factors such as credit score and down payment.

-• Fixed Rate Mortgages, Adjustable Rate Mortgages, FHA Loans, VA Loans, USDA Loans, and Jumbo Loans are various mortgage options available in Idaho.
+• Fixed-rate mortgages, adjustable-rate mortgages (ARMS), FHA loans, VA loans, USDA loans, and jumbo loans are various mortgage options available in Idaho.

-• To secure a competitive mortgage rate in Idaho, one should pay off high-interest debt, save for a larger down payment, check credit reports for errors, and compare rates from multiple lenders.
+• To secure a competitive mortgage rate in Idaho, you should pay off high-interest debt, save for a larger down payment, check credit reports for errors, and compare rates from multiple lenders.

-• Closing costs in Idaho, ranging from 3% to 6% of the purchase price, cover fees such as appraisal, attorney costs, and title insurance.
+• Closing costs in Idaho, ranging from 2%-5% of the purchase price, cover fees such as appraisal, attorney costs, and title insurance.

 Simply put, your mortgage interest rate is the money you pay the bank in exchange for lending you the amount you need to buy a home.
 Even when interest rates are low, the cost can really add up over time.
 That’s why it’s important for Idaho homebuyers to set themselves up for the lowest mortgage rate possible.